hawa029/picatcher/README.md

 | `BLOG_FONT_HEADINGS` | the font-family for all HTML headings, from `h1` to `h6`| sans-serif (default), serif, monospace|
 | `BLOG_FONT_PARAGRAPHS` | the font-family for all other HTML elements | sans-serif (default), serif, monospace|

 All of the env variables can be configured through the [Wizard](https://nextjs-wizard.netlify.app/) or through setting the project's environment variables.
-You can do this in your Netlify dashaboard (Site settings/Build & deploy/Environment/Environment variables).
+It's also possible in the Netlify dashboard (Site settings/Build & deploy/Environment/Environment variables).

-If setting an environment variable isn't your cup of tea, the defaults can be changed in [`utils/global-data.js`](/utils/global-data.js).
+The defaults can be changed in [`utils/global-data.js`](/utils/global-data.js).
 You can also remove the variables and hard code blog information where these variables are used in the code base.

 - `BLOG_THEME, BLOG_FONT_HEADINGS, & BLOG_FONT_PARAGRAPHS` are used in [`tailwind-preset.js`](tailwind-preset.js)
 - `BLOG_NAME, BLOG_TITLE, BLOG_FOOTER_TEXT` are used in [`pages/index.js`](pages/index.js) & [`pages/posts/[slug].js`](pages/posts/[slug].js) through the `globalData` object.